 The AB Variable Products Series (VPS) Fund's (the "Fund") Board may change the Portfolio's investment objective without shareholder approval.
 The Portfolio will provide shareholders with 60 days' prior written notice of any change to the Portfolio's investment objective.
+A fund that has a policy to invest at least 80% of its net assets in securities indicated by its name, such as the Portfolio, will not change such policy without 60 days' prior written notice to shareholders.
 Unless otherwise noted, all other investment policies of the Portfolio may be changed without shareholder approval.